zydeico/wire/README.md

 Wire's web application (called “Wire for Web”) is a web application which runs in modern browsers (Chrome, Edge, Firefox & Opera).
 It's core is written in CoffeeScript and automatically transpiled into JavaScript.
 Wire for Windows and Wire for OS X are native applications powered by [Electron](http://electron.atom.io/) and embedding (wrapping) Wire's web application.

-The cryptography libraries used in Wire for Web are the following:

 ### Repositories

 - [cbor-codec.js](https://github.com/wireapp/cbor-codec.js): JavaScript implementation of [CBOR](http://cbor.io/)